frontity

 A template literal containing CSS code

-A style object to be passed to a
+A style object to be passed to a css

-prop or to the<Global>
+prop or to the <Global>

 prop